HoloClean/RecordFusion/README.md

 Note the port number which may conflict with existing PostgreSQL servers.
 Read more about this docker image [here](https://hub.docker.com/_/postgres/).

-### 2. Setting up HoloClean
+### 2. Setting up Record Fusion
-HoloClean runs on Python 2.7 or 3.6+.
+Record Fusion runs on Python 2.7 or 3.6+.
 We recommend running it from within a virtual environment.

-#### Creating a virtual environment for HoloClean
+#### Creating a virtual environment for Record Fusion
 ##### Option 1: Conda Virtual Environment

 First, download Anaconda (not miniconda) from [this link](https://www.anaconda.com/download).